Bringing well-being directly to your community

 Well-Being & Wellness

-This is our core wellness program.
-Utilizing UNH’s well-being wheel, participants will be guided through an engaging activity that helps them understand their current wellness – where they are thriving, where they are struggling, what is giving them energy, what is taking away energy.
-Discussion on how communities and identity impact wellness will also be included.
-Participants will leave with a clearer vision of their own wellness and pathways to keep moving forward.
+This is our core wellness and well-being program.
+Utilizing UNH’s Well-Being Wheel, participants will be guided through an engaging activity that helps them understand their current wellness – in which areas they are thriving, in which areas they are struggling, what is giving them energy, what is taking away energy.
+Will also discuss how communities and identity impact wellness.
+Participants will leave with a clearer vision of their own wellness along with and pathways to keep moving forward.

 How You Doing?